Seminar papers

 For general questions around the WISEM process

-Peter Schuler is the main responsible contact for the WISEM process, especially the application process.
+Leonardo Banh is the main responsible contact for the WISEM process, especially the application process.
 He will be happy to answer any organizational questions you may have.

 Koordination WISEM